maarten-pennings/TFLcam/sdcard/README.md

 ## TFLcam

-Final step is to do a save eject.
+Final step is to do a safe eject.

 ![eject](format3.png)